TeamGraphix/graphix/README.md

 > S. Sunami and M. Fukushima.
 "Graphix: optimizing and simulating measurement-based quantum computation on local-Clifford decorated graph",
 > [arXiv:2212.11975](https://arxiv.org/abs/2212.11975) (2022).

+Update on the paper: [^1]

+[^1]: Following the release of this arXiv preprint, we were made aware of a previous work by [Backens et al.](https://quantum-journal.org/papers/q-2021-03-25-421/) where Pauli measurement elimination method for MBQC was developed in the context of circuit optimization.
+Many thanks for letting us know about this work, we will properly mention this work in the next version of our paper.

 ## Contributing

 We use [GitHub issues](https://github.com/TeamGraphix/graphix/issues) for tracking requests and bugs.